SJTSA

 Using used car seats - Never use a used car seat unless you know the history and it has all the labels attached.
 Even though you may not see any damage to the outside of the seat there may be structural damage on the inside or the seat may be missing critical parts or pieces or it may have been recalled.
 Without knowing the history you cannot be sure that the seat will perform as intended in a crash and protect your child.

 Seat Registration Forms - It is important to send in the registration form when you purchase a new seat.
 This is how manufacturers will notify you of any recalls.
-If you do not have or do not remember sending yours in, use the generic seat registration form below.
+If you do not have or do not remember sending yours in, use this e generic seat registration

 782 S. Brewster Road, Unit B6, Vineland, NJ 08361